Therapy for ADHDers

 • You've been told you're too much, too sensitive, too scattered, too intense

-• For South Asian, first-gen, and BIPOC clients — your ADHD went unrecognized because you were too busy performing competence in systems that were never built for you
+• Your ADHD went unrecognized because you were too busy performing competence in systems that were never built for you

 Does this sound like you?